cmuparlay/parlayhash/README.md

 distributions).
 For our hash map, we show both the times for the locked (lock) and lock free (lf) versions.

-Columns 2 -- 4 correspond to 1 thread, 16 threads (8 cores) and 128 threads (64 cores) when the hash map is initialized
+Columns 2 through 4 correspond to 1 thread, 16 threads (8 cores) and 128 threads (64 cores) when the hash map is initialized
 to the correct size.
-The fourth column is the same but when the hash map is initialized with size 1 (i.e., it first grows to the full size and then the timings start).
+The fifth column is the same but when the hash map is initialized with size 1 (i.e., it first grows to the full size and then the timings start).
 This is meant to test if the hash map grows effectively, which all the growing maps do.
-The fifth column is for inserting 10M unique keys on 128 threads when the hash map starts with size 1 (i.e., it includes the time for growing the hash map multiple times).
+The sixth column is for inserting 10M unique keys on 128 threads when the hash map starts with size 1 (i.e., it includes the time for growing the hash map multiple times).

 <!---
 | hash_nogrow lf | 17.2 | 650 | --- | --- |